lukcad/caplukcadh/README.md

 You should open it by `VS code` as `contianer` and add into it as many as you wish CDS projects.

+Using container:

+* create CAP project

   Use this command to add new project in container:

       cds init <your_name_project>

   Use this command to add mock data into your new created project:

       cds add tiny-sample

   or

       cds add data

+* create connectivity to SAP HANA cloud:

+  * activate access to your Cloud Foundry in SAP BTP by preinstalled in container cf-cli using command:

+        cf login

+  * find name of your hana cloud from list of CF services:

+        cf services

+  * use preinstalled in container hana-client to accesss to your database:

+        hana-cli hc

+Enjoy, you have container which you can use for development your Full-Stack CAP applicaitons with access to SAP Hana Cloud based on SAP BTP CF.

+Thank you,
+LUKCAD.